Finding Help With Elderly Parents Without the Overwhelm

 Setting Criteria: Cost, Expertise, Compassion, and Accessibility

 Establishing clear evaluation criteria transforms subjective eldercare decisions into objective assessments that enable families to compare options systematically across four essential dimensions.
-Cost sustainability requires families to examine both immediate expenses and long-term financial commitments, including hourly rates for professional services, monthly fees for care coordination, and potential insurance coverage limitations.
+Cost sustainability requires families to examine both immediate expenses and long-term financial commitments, including hourly rates for professional services, monthly fees for care coordination, and potential insurance coverage limitations that could impact affordability over time.

 Weighing Priorities Based on Family Values and Elder Needs